viboverse/functional-programming-jamk/materials/12-process-comms.md

 ### **State**
 We haven't talked about state so far in this guide.
 If you are building an application that requires state, for example, to keep your application configuration, or you need to parse a file and keep it in memory, where would you store it?

 Processes are the most common answer to this question.
 We can write processes that loop infinitely, maintain state, and send and receive messages.
-As an example, let's write a module that starts new processes that work as a key-value store in a file named kv.exs:
+As an example, let's write a module that starts new processes that work as a key-value store in a file named valuestorage.exs:

-    defmodule KV do
+    defmodule ValueStorage do
     def start_link do
         Task.start_link(fn -> loop(%{}) end)
     end